How to appeal a health coverage or benefits decision

 Auxiliary aids and services for individuals with disabilities and language services for individuals whose first language is not English may be provided upon request.
 Requests should be made as soon as possible.
 Contact information for each hearing type is listed below.

-For accommodations for formal hearings, contact:
+For accommodations for state fair hearings, contact:

 Office of Administrative Courts